ChALkeR/electron-wasm-issue/README.md

 # This is a demo for an Electron issue.

+## Issue

+See https://github.com/electron/electron/issues/26903 for the full issue description.

 ## To reproduce:

 1. Put CPU under pressure for this to be more easily reproducable, e.g. with \